 First off, just 49% of Singaporeans book their flights online.
 That number falls way behind the UK’s 80%.

 Secondly, the proportion of hotel bookings was examined.
 In comparison to the 73% in the US, only 40% of Singaporeans are using the internet to book their hotel rooms.

 Lastly, apparel purchases online are at an alarmingly weak 4% of all purchases.
 It’s a significant indicator because the majority of online shops on the market are selling apparel.

 Shopping a Huge Part of Singaporean Culture

-According to Letty Lee, CBRE’s former Retail Director and an expert on Singaporean real estate property, “Singapore is a shopping nation.
+According to Letty Lee, CBRE’s Retail Director and an expert on Singaporean real estate, “Singapore is a shopping nation.
 Shopping isn’t just about purchasing something.
 It’s about socializing and experiencing.”

 Singapore has developed its own shopping culture to an extent that many of its citizens prefer spending time in malls rather than browsing on the internet.
 It’s not just about buying an item, but the experience of “shopping” as well.

 85% of all Singapore denizens shop in stores at least once per month.
 This is compared to 49% of consumers who shop online.